US cuts short its Gaza ceasefire talks and accuses Hamas of lacking 'good faith'

 “While the mediators have made a great effort, Hamas does not appear to be coordinated or acting in good faith," Witkoff said in a statement.
 “We will now consider alternative options to bring the hostages home and try to create a more stable environment for the people of Gaza.”

 It was unclear what “alternative options" the U.S. was considering.
-The White House had no immediate comment, and the State Department did not immediately respond to messages.
+The White House had no immediate comment.

+At a news briefing Thursday, State Department spokesperson Tommy Pigott would not offer details on what the “alternative options” the U.S. is considering.

+When pressed for clarity on whether and how the U.S. would proceed, Pigott did not offer clarity and said, “This is a very dynamic situation.”
+He said there's never been a question of the U.S. commitment to reaching a ceasefire, but of Hamas' commitment.

 A breakthrough in talks on a ceasefire deal between Israel and Hamas has eluded Trump's administration for months as conditions worsen in Gaza.
 The territory recently had its deadliest day yet for aid-seekers in over 21 months of war, with at least 85 Palestinians killed while trying to reach food Sunday.